jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 To which they reply very angrily.

+## No One Wants to Feel like a Dummy

 I spent a lot of time researching how our users got started with the app and how they overcame hurdles.
-I was really surprised how much our customers will research before they reach out to support.
+I was really surprised to find how much our customers will research before they reach out to our support team.

 But when you think about it, it's not actually all that surprising.
 After all, no one wants to feel like a dummy when they email the support experts.